-Having lived in Spain for close to five years, I believe I have sampled most every form of tomato gazpacho.
+Having lived in Spain for close to five years, I believe I have sampled almost every form of tomato gazpacho.
 All have their unique flavors, but I must confess that I have “issues” with cucumbers.

 Many moons ago, I sampled a lovely gazpacho (which is probably not the classic gazpacho) without cucumbers but with the addition of yogurt and it has quickly become a household favorite.
 The recipe is for a Creamy Garlicky Tomato Gazpacho with Crunchy Pecorino.